HORNETJOE/lifecycle-models/README.md

 The Evolutionary Model or approach is based on the idea of rapidly developing an initial software implementation from very abstract specifications and modifying this according to an appraisal

 ### Advanatges
+- This is the only method appropriate for situations where a detailed system specification is unavailable.
+Effective in rapidly producing small systems, software with short life spans, and developing sub-components of larger systems.

 ### Disadvantages
+- It is difficult to measure progress and produce documentation reflecting every version of the system as it evolves.
+This paradigm usually results in badly structured programs due to continual code modification.
+Production of good quality software using this method requires highly skilled and motivated programmers.

 ### Prototyping
    It refers to the activity of creating prototypes of software applications, for example, incomplete versions of the software program being developed.